rackerlabs/technical-blog/_posts/2019-05-10-metro-virtual-data-centers.md

         SELECT sid, username, status, program, inst_id FROM gv$session WHERE username is not null and status='ACTIVE' order by inst_id;
-            (Validate and check the number of connections are active, a large number of active connections can lead to the switchover taking more time.)
+            (Validate and check the number of connections is active; a large number of active connections can lead to the switchover taking more time.)

-7. Log out of all sqlplus sessions where you are connected as `sys`.
+7. Log out of all `sqlplus` sessions where you are connected as `sys`.

 8. Run the following SQL queries in the current primary DB: